Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 Key Stage 3

-The aim of the Key Stage 3 curriculum is to provide the foundation of the key concepts so our students are secure and confident to apply their understanding to the more in-depth Key Stage 4 programme.
+The aim of the Key Stage 3 curriculum is to provide the foundation of the key concepts so our pupils are secure and confident to apply their understanding to the more in-depth Key Stage 4 programme.

 End of topic assessments (approximately every two weeks) will be given by class teachers.
 For these assessments pupils will receive a percentage only.
 End of term assessments will be completed at the end of each half term.
 All of the above assessments will be in their exercise books with parents’ signatures and feedback.